lbl-srg/obc/specification/source/sequenceDocumentation.rst

    ``TSupSetMin`` (:math:`=20^\circ`) and ``TSupSetMax`` (:math:`=30^\circ` adjustable)
    based on the output signal of the proportional controller..."

+Note that ``modelica-json`` removes the notice at the end of the sequence description if the ``controllerType`` is declared as ``final`` (because then, no other choice can be made).
+Through this mechanism, sections and images can be removed or enabled in the generated sequence description.

 To use IP units, ``modelica-json`` will have a configuration that specifies what units should be used.
 The documentation will also include the figure as declared in the CDL specification.

 The Control Sequence Selection and Configuration tool could make the section ``annotation(__CDL(Documentation(info=STRING)))`` editable, thereby allowing